GoogleChrome/web.dev/content/fast/use-imagemin-to-compress-images/codelab-imagemin-grunt.md

 and specify a compression quality level in your Gruntfile.

-- Add this line to the top your `gruntfile.js`:
+- Declare the `imagemin-pngquant` plugin by adding this line to the top of your `gruntfile.js`:

 <pre class="prettyprint">
 <strong>const pngquant = require('imagemin-pngquant');</strong>